 About Me

-I completed a one-year Post-Master’s Fellowship at Kaiser Permanente in Roseville, CA. While at Kaiser, I worked in the Intensive Outpatient Program (IOP) and Adult Outpatient clinic.
-I led groups on topics including letting go, self-compassion, thought patterns, anxiety and depression.
-I co-led a four-week Self-Compassion group.
-Interested in any of these subjects?
-Ask me about them.
+I went on to complete a Post-Master’s Fellowship at Kaiser Permanente in Roseville, where I worked with adults in the Intensive Outpatient Program (IOP) and outpatient clinic.
+I facilitated therapy groups focused on self-compassion, letting go, anxiety, depression, and unhelpful thought patterns.
+Curious about any of these topics?
+Feel free to ask me more!

 Who am I as a therapist?
 What will it be like doing therapy with me?